Toluna-IP/tolunaintegratedpaneldocs/membermanagement/v2/index.md

 ## Question / AnswerIDs

-Please note the primary difference with v1 is that demographic characteristics are listed as a series of Question and Answer IDs.
-Though less readable in JSON notation, this provides true extensibility (all Toluna Demographic information is supported), and provides for much faster results.
 Every Question has a static QuestionID, which maps to a series of possible static AnswerIDs.
 This information is clearly noted in the [Reference Data API](/mapping/referencedataapi/) each partner receives during the integration period.
 These are the most relevant Questions for IP:

 | Question Name | QuestionID | Possible AnswerIDs |
 | :-- | :--- | :--- |